When Brady Hanna turned 30, he decided it was time to start building passive income.

 From there, it was a simple matter of getting a mortgage on the property and paying off his HELOC once again.

 Brady used the same strategy to finance the next seven properties in his portfolio: buy and renovate with cash from his HELOC and savings, rent it out, get a mortgage.

 Or not get a mortgage, if he can help it.
 “I’ve taken the income from the rentals and just put it all back into the business, paying down principal on the houses.
 I now have a total of 12 units, and only have debt on three properties, using this technique.”

-When I asked Brady what he’s changed over the last few years, as he’s accrued experience, he didn’t hesitate.
+When I asked Brady what he’s changed as he’s accrued experience, he didn’t hesitate.

 “Originally, I invested in B- and C class neighborhoods.
 They are not in ‘war zones’ and have relatively low crime; they’re working class neighborhoods.